-In English at Key Stage 2 (KS2), we build on the foundations of spelling, reading and writing from their early years: Spelling becomes individualised, specific to each child’s needs, using targeted lessons to focus on the rules of our complex language, at an age-appropriate level; Comprehension accompanies a developing love for reading, nurturing an understanding for the importance of reading, evident through our pupils willingness to read for pleasure, experimenting with, and sharing, new authors, books and ideas; Through our Spelling, Punctuation and Grammar lessons – affectionately known as SPaG – our pupils develop an inquisitive approach to the English language, through experimentation and discovery.
-This approach enables them to look closely at their own, and other’s work, critically and positively, appreciating how the formation of our language influences our understanding; And finally, writing – being able to write creatively and confidently in a range of styles and genres, from a plethora of stimuli, from traditional stories and texts, to more innovative techniques involving IT – from video, to blogs and web design.
+In English at Key Stage 2 (KS2), we build on the foundations of spelling, reading and writing from their early years: for Spelling the children have targeted lessons to focus on the rules of our complex language, at an age-appropriate level; Comprehension accompanies a developing love for reading, nurturing an understanding for the importance of reading, evident through our pupils willingness to read for pleasure, experimenting with, and sharing, new authors, books and ideas; Through our Spelling, Punctuation and Grammar sessions – affectionately known as SPaG – our pupils develop an inquisitive approach to the English language, through experimentation and discovery.
+This approach enables them to look closely at their own, and other’s work, critically and positively, appreciating how the formation of our language influences our understanding; and finally, writing – being able to write creatively and confidently in a range of styles and genres, from a plethora of stimuli, from traditional stories and texts, to more innovative techniques involving IT – from video, to blogs and web design.

-Another facet to our English curriculum is drama and ESB – The English Speaking Board examinations taken from Year 2 to 6, where our pupils learn the art of reading and presenting to an audience – an area which is a strength of the school, and although challenging, is a very popular and rewarding part of our English curriculum.
+Another facet to our English curriculum is drama and ESB – The English Speaking Board examinations are taken by Foundation, Year 2, Year 5 and Year 6, where our pupils learn the art of reading and presenting to an audience – an area which is a strength of the school, and although challenging, is a very popular and rewarding part of our English curriculum.

 During years 3 and 4 pupils become increasingly fluent with whole numbers and the four operations, including number facts and the concept of place value.
 This enables pupils to develop efficient written and mental methods and perform calculations accurately with increasingly large whole numbers.